Home School Information

 • provide the results of an equivalent score on the ACT, SAT, or PSAT (for high school students); or

-• provide an evaluation on the child's academic achievement written by someone with a Master's Degree or higher in an academic discipline; or
+• provide an evaluation of the child's academic achievement written by someone with a Master's Degree or higher in an academic discipline; or

 • provide a final transcript/report card from an online/distance learning program.